 Shantideva echoes the point that we’re not only addressing others’ problems and suffering, but our own as well:

 (VIII.136) Therefore, for the sake of quelling my own suffering and for quelling the sufferings of others as well, I shall give myself over to others, and take (others) on as myself.

 (VIII.120) Thus, anyone who wishes to give safe direction swiftly to himself and others needs to practice the most sacred secret: the exchange of self with others.

-And by calling it “the most sacred secret,” this is the same word “secret” as I’m translating in the verse here – so Shantideva is using the same term here as Geshe Chaykawa does in the eight verses.
-When he says “the most sacred secret,” I’m translating it here as “hiddenly accept on myself,” so secretly.
-This means that when we practice tonglen, it should be done privately, not making a big show out of it.
-One doesn’t go around waving hands in front of the other person and telling them, “I’m doing tonglen” and go “whoo” with your hands and take on the problems and give happiness to others with hand gestures.
-Because on the one hand, it can be a big ego trip, that we’re putting on a big show, and on the other hand if it doesn’t work, which in most cases it won’t work, then we just make a fool of ourselves, and cause the other person to be really very disappointed and to lose faith in us.
-And so it’s best, when we do this tonglen practice, not to tell the other person at all, let alone doing it in front of them.
+By calling it “the most sacred secret,” Shantideva is using the same word, “secret,” found in verse seven of our text.
+There, I’ve translated it as “hiddenly” in the expression, “hiddenly accept on myself” or “secretly accept on myself.”
+This means that when we practice tonglen, we practice it privately, and not by making a big show out of it.
+We don’t go around waving hands in front of the other person and telling them, “I’m doing tonglen,” and “I’m going to heal you of your problems by taking them on and giving you happiness,” as if all of this is going to happen with a simple wave of our hands.
+On the one hand, such way of practicing can be a big ego trip, that we’re putting on a big show.
+On the other hand, if it doesn’t work – and in most cases it won’t work – we just make fools of ourselves, causing the other person to be really very disappointed and to lose faith in us.
+Therefore, it’s best, when we do this tonglen practice, not to tell the other person at all, let alone do it in front of them.

 Shantideva goes on: